bookalope/Bookalope/API.md

   Delete the bookflow with id `id`
 - [Document and Image Handling](#document-and-image-handling)
   - [GET /api/bookflows/{id}/files/document](#get-bookflows-files-document)
-  Return the bookflow's original document file, if it exists
+  Return the bookflow’s original document file, if it exists
   - [POST /api/bookflows/{id}/files/document](#post-bookflows-files-document)
   Upload a document for analysis for the given bookflow with id `id`
   - [GET /api/bookflows/{id}/files/image](#get-bookflows-files-image)